joeshull/what_the_fish_betta/README.md

 In general, the images arrived as an RGB image in JPG or PNG format.

 Numerically speaking, RGB images are 3D matrices with shape:
-*Width: columns|
+**Width: columns|
 Height: rows|
-Depth:  3*
+Depth:  3**

-The Height and Width give you the number of pixels in each dimension.
+The *Height* and *Width* give us the number of pixels in each dimension.
 More pixels in each dimension results in a larger picture and higher resolution (pixels per inch) when scale is held constant.

-The Depth is the color brightness values for each color: Red, Green, Blue.
+The *Depth* of 3 gives us three 2D matrices to store the color brightness values for each color (Red, Green, Blue) at each pixel.
 The values can take any value from 0 to 255, and their combinations result in over 16-million colors.

 Here's an example of an RGB Photo zoomed in to the pixel level

 RGB Image Pixels			| RGB Pixels as Integer Values :-------------------------:|:-------------------------: